pilm-bioinformatics/pilmbc211-rnaseq-ii/README.md

 |[Automatize reports](https://pilm-bioinformatics.github.io/pilmbc211-rnaseq-ii/run_render.html) | 30 min |
 ### Dataset

 All the files used for the above lessons are linked within, but can also be [accessed here](https://github.com/pilm-bioinformatics/pilmbc211-rnaseq-ii).
+[Download](https://github.com/pilm-bioinformatics/pilmbc211-rnaseq-ii/archive/master.zip) the full project to start.

 ### Installation Requirements